shirish93/shirish93.github.io/_posts/2024-02-16-bringing-back-blogger.md

 ## Why the hell is Google Blogger in a big funky rut?

-Several key factors have hindered Blogger's growth and contributed to its current state:
+Several factors have hindered Blogger's growth and contributed to its current state:

 __Over-reliance on ad revenue__: Google's primary focus on ad-based income has overshadowed  alternative monetization models.
 This over-reliance has limited investment in product development and innovation specifically for Blogger.
 It has hindered its ability to compete with blogging tools that offer premium features and subscription options.
 See: Substack!